SWR and Reflected Power Calculator

 Calculate Standing Wave Ratio (SWR) from impedance mismatch, and find the percentage of power reflected back.

-Essential for antenna tuning.
+Used for antenna and feedline tuning.

-SWR (Standing Wave Ratio) measures how well your antenna is matched to your transmission line and transmitter.
-A perfect match is 1:1.
 High SWR means power is being reflected back toward your transmitter, reducing efficiency and potentially damaging the final amplifier stage.

 The Formulas: